 This mid-air collision occurred near Spokane, Washington, on the afternoon of July 23rd, 1944.
 Three Curtiss RA-25A "Shrike" aircraft (the Army's version of the naval "Helldiver") were in formation, and the two in the center and left collided.
 Aircraft from throughout the Army Air Forces were slated to fly during an airshow, sponsored by the Spokane Air Service Command, at a natural amphitheater north of Baxter General Hospital, an event with an estimated one hundred thousand onlookers in attendance, as well as a newsreel crew from Paramount.

-The footage was shot by the Paramount Pictures Newsreel crew and can be seen on a documentary titled "The Spectacle of Flight," as well as black & white stock footage in several movies.
+The footage was shot by the Paramount Pictures newsreel crew and can be seen on a documentary "The Spectacle of Flight," as well as black & white stock footage in several movies.
 Stills from the newsreel feature heavily in the official mishap report.